Fort Resolution

 Fort Resolution (Denı́nu Kų́ę́ (pronounced "deh-nih-noo-kwenh") "moose island place") is a hamlet in the South Slave Region of the Northwest Territories, Canada.
 The community is situated at the mouth of the Slave River, on the shores of Great Slave Lake, and at the end of the Fort Resolution Highway (Highway 6).
 It is the headquarters of the Deninu Kųę́ First Nation, whose Chief is Louis Balsillie.
+It is the Headquarters of the Fort Resolution Metis Government, whose President is Arthur Beck.

 It is the oldest documented European community in the Northwest Territories, built in 1819, and was a key link in the fur trade's water route north.
 Fort Resolution is designated as a National Historic Site of Canada as the oldest continuously occupied place in the Northwest Territories with origins in the fur trade and the principal fur trade post on Great Slave Lake.

 Fort Resolution's Deninoo School offers K-12 schooling.
 The town also has a hockey arena, community hall, a nursing station, a youth centre, Royal Canadian Mounted Police, a bed and breakfast, a 'Northern' general store, a convenience store, one diner, and two gas stations.
 Fort Resolution Airport services charter and medivac flights only.
 The oldest building in town is the historic Roman Catholic Church, built in the early 19th century; there is also a Protestant church in the hamlet.
 The beach along Great Slave Lake is a prime spot for summer swimming, bird watching, fishing or relaxing.
 Local people engage in fishing, hunting, and trapping year-round.

 The nearby site of Pine Point was once a thriving lead mine.
 When the value of lead plummeted in the 1980s, the Pine Point Mine closed, and the township was evacuated.
 Pine Point houses were sold cheaply, and many of the buildings were then moved to Fort Resolution (including the hockey arena), Hay River and Northern Alberta.

 Deninoo Days in late August celebrate the beginning of moose hunting season with parades, traditional races, games and talent competitions.
 Recreational opportunities include camping, canoeing and fishing (self-guided, or available through several outfitters).
 Little Buffalo River Crossing is a nearby territorial park, with historical and natural attractions, accessible by road and featuring a campground with 12 sites.